copious-world/message-relay-services/README.md

 These classes pass **JSON** objects through ***pathways*** from application clients to application server endpoints.
 There is also a very simple pub/sub mechanism implemented in these classes as well.

-The network architeture that these classes are meant for is one that is fairly well fixed.
+The network architecture that these classes are meant for is one that is fairly well fixed.
 For example, these may work well for applications in a cluster.
 So, preconfiguration of IP addresses is assumed.

 The main use of these classes has been for transfering meta data (data about data) from a web dashboards and desktop applications to services that provide information for small servers such as blogs.
-One current application writes JSON object to directories on a machine that hosts blog servers.
-These directories may become RAM Disk at some point.
+One current application writes JSON objects to directories on a machine that hosts blog servers.
+In such applications, some of the meta data may refer to IDs of data which can be used to attain access to larger data objects outside the realm of the cluster.

-Some of the meta data may refer to IDs of data which provide access to larger data outside the realm of the cluster.
-These classes dont' examine the meta data objects.
+However, these classes, here in message-relay-services, don't examine meta data objects.
 They just pass messages.
+Some might refer to meta data carried in messages to be the "payload" of the message.
+But, we can say that ***these classes add particular fields to JSON messages to aid in their transport***.

-Those looking for a much larger suite of capabilities should look elsewhere.
+As far as networking and message queue subsystens go, those looking for a much larger suite of capabilities should look elsewhere.
+The idea here is that these classes supply sufficient communication for bootstrapping a small cluster based website.
+The may be a simple enough a framework for language transpilation a well.

 #### Servers